shallker-wang/modular/README.md

 ```

 ## Quick Start
-Go to your project, run the command `modular` to bundle all the modules to a single .js file:
+Go to your app, run the command `modular build` to bundle all the modules into a single .js file:
 ```
-cd my-project
+cd my-app
 modular build application.js
 ```